PLangHQ/plang/Documentation/blogs/Lesson 9.md

-# Security - Users data
+# Security - Isolated User Storage Pattern

 When you are using sqlite database for you web service, you can seperate each user data into seperate database, this will provide extra security in a way that there is no chance of one user getting other users data, as the data it self live in seperate databases.
+I call this *Isolated User Storage Pattern*

 In a typical way when we are retrieveing users data, it looks something like this